Course Descriptions

 ADVANCED NAVAJO

-NVJO 315/515 is an advanced course for students who want to continue Navajo language learning after taking the NAVA 2110 and NAVA 2120.
-This class continues to focus on the further development of all four language skills (speaking, listening, reading, writing), with an emphasis on listening and speaking.
-The goal of this course is to develop Navajo language skills through the use of Navajo linguistic information.
+NVJO 315/515 is an advanced course for students who want to continue their Navajo language learning after taking NAVA 2110 and NAVA 2120.
+This class focuses on the further development of all four key language skills (speaking, listening, reading, writing), with an emphasis on listening and speaking.
+The goal of this course is for students to develop Navajo language skills through the use of Navajo linguistic information.

 Pre-requisite: